aksh-sood/terraform-modules/fx-admin/README.md

 - Configure AWS credentials

-- Install the necessary modules for each of the folders by going into the relevant directories and applying the below command.
+- Install the necessary modules for each of the folders by going into the relevant directories and executing the below command.

 ```
 terraform init